CaiLiLab/MuRaL/docs/usage.rst

 If the length of the expanded sequence used for training is large (``distal_radius`` larger than 1000), data loading becomes a bottleneck in the training process.
 You can set the option ``--cpu_per_trial`` to specify how many CPUs each trial.
-The following command use 3 extral cpu to accelerate data loading.
+The following command uses 3 extra CPUs to accelerate data loading.
 You can run this example under the 'examples/' folder in the package.

 ::

-   mural_train --ref_genome data/seq.fa --train_data data/training.sorted.bed \
+   mural_train --ref_genome data/seq.fa \
+               --train_data data/training.sorted.bed \
+               --cpu_per_trial 4 \
-               --cpu_per_trial 4 --experiment_name example3 > test3.out 2> test3.err
+               --experiment_name example3 > test3.out 2> test3.err

 * Example 4

-If RAM memory or GPU memory limits the usage of ``mural_train`` (which may happen with large expanded sequences used for training), the following suggestions may be helpful.
+If RAM memory or GPU memory limits the usage of ``mural_train`` (which may happen with large expanded sequences used for training), please refer to following suggestions.

+Since v1.1.2, we split the genomes into segments of a spefic size to facilitate data preprocessing (see illustration in the panel A of the figure below).

-For RAM memory, consider reducing the parameters ``--segment_center`` and ``--sampled_segments``.
+To reduce RAM memory, you can set smaller values for ``--segment_center`` and ``--sampled_segments``.
-First, adjust ``--segment_center`` (default is 300,000 bp, means maximum encoding unit of the sequence is 300000+2*distal_radius bp), which is the key parameter for trade-off between RAM memory usage and data preprocessing speed.
-You can reduce this to 50,000 bp at the cost of an acceptable loss in data preprocessing speed.
+The default value of ``--segment_center`` is 300,000 bp, meaning maximum encoding unit of the sequence is 300000+2*distal_radius bp (see illustration in the panel A of the figure below).
+It is the key parameter for trade-off between RAM memory usage and data preprocessing speed.
+You can reduce this (e.g., 50,000 bp) at the cost of an acceptable loss in data preprocessing speed.
-The second consider is reduce ``--sampled_segments`` to 4.
-If do this, you should carefully check the performance of trained model, because this parallel may influnce model performance sometimes.
-The influnce of the two parameters see the figure:
+The second option is to set smaller value for ``--sampled_segments`` (default 10).
+If changing this, you should also check the performance of trained model, because ``--sampled_segments`` may also influnce model performance sometimes.
+The impact of the two parameters on RAM usage can be visualized in the following figure (panels B & C):

 .. image:: images/preprocessAndRAM_memory_usage.jpg
    :width: 830px

-For GPU memory, it is recommended to reduce ``--batch_size`` (default 128) to reduce GPU memory usage.
+To reduce GPU memory, it is recommended to reduce ``--batch_size`` (default 128).
+You can set smaller values (e.g., 64, 32, 16, etc.).
+In addition, you may also consider using smaller models (e.g., reducing ``--distal_radius``, ``--CNN_out_channels``, etc.), but that may affect model performance.

-You can set the value to 64, 32, 16, 8 and so on.
-The commands are as following,  You can run this example under the 'examples/' folder in the package.
+You can run the following commands under the 'examples/' folder in the package.

 ::

-   # For RAM memory limit
+   # use less RAM memory
    mural_train --ref_genome data/seq.fa \
               --train_data data/training.sorted.bed \
               --validation_data data/validation.sorted.bed \